JoshOrndorff/recipes/text/3-entrees/storage-api/storage-maps.md

 ## Choosing a Hasher

 Although the syntax above is complex, most of it should be straightforward if you've understood the recipe on storage values.
 The last unfamiliar piece of writing a storage map is choosing which hasher to use.
 In general you should choose one of the three following hashers.
-The coice of hasher will affect the performance and security of your chain.
+The choice of hasher will affect the performance and security of your chain.
 If you don't want to think much about this, just choose `blake2_128_concat` and skip to the next section.

 ### `blake2_128_concat`